ColStaR/ColStaR.github.io/README.md

 # Ryan S. Wong's GitHub Portolio

-Welcome to Ryan S. Wong's Github portfolio page.
+Welcome to Ryan S. Wong's Github portfolio page!
 This is a collection of many of the technical projects that I have been involved with, whether as a gradute student at UC Berkeley or as part of a personal project.
-Each entry below will have a brief description of the project in question along with any supporting documents to go along with them.
+Each entry below will have a brief description of the project in question along with any supporting links and documents to go along with them.

 {:.no_toc}

+## About Me

+My name is **Ryan S. Wong** (ColStaR on GitHub), and I am a data engineer and software developer who is working to build his skills and grow his portfolio of work.
+Having earned my master's degree in Information and Data Science at UC Berkeley with a specialty in data engineering, I am eager to immerse myself in new data sets with the goal of making the data accessible, optimized, and useful towards addressing real-world problems.
+I have spent over 5 years in the public education space, but I am eager to explore other industries and data sets, such as medicine, defense, and video games, in addition to working on an expanding number of personal projects.

 ## Table of Contents